ciberkleid/cna-demo-setup/README.md

 2. Use the cf CLI to target the space to which you wish to deploy

 3. From the cna-demo-setup directory, run the script named 00_setup.sh.
+```
+cd cna-demo-setup
+. ./00_setup.sh
+```

 Answer the prompts from the script:

 * Provide the git address to back the Config Server
     * The default value is https://github.com/ciberkleid/app-config.
-You can fork this repo and enter the new value.
+If you wish to set or change config values, fork this repo and enter the new value.
 * Choose whether or not to leverage container-to-container networking
     * If 'Y', make sure you have the cf CLI 'network-policy-plugin' installed (see https://docs.pivotal.io/pivotalcf/1-11/devguide/deploy-apps/cf-networking.html)
 * Choose whether or not to build the apps
     * If 'Y', the script will run "mvn clean install" for both fortune-service and greeting-ui

-```
-cd cna-demo-setup
-. ./00_setup.sh
-```

 The script will create the necessary services and deploy the two applications to the targeted space.
 It will also set the TRUST_CERTS environment variable and, optionally, enable access between the apps for C2C networking.